 In 2015 Marina won the Metropolitan Opera National Council winner, the Gerda Lissner Foundation, and the Licia Albanese-Puccini Foundation International Vocal Competition in 2015.
 In 2016 she was a second place winner of Operalia.
 In 2014 she won the Giulio Gari Foundation International Competition, and was awarded second prize in the 2014 Marcello Giordani Foundation Vocal Competition.
 She was also a finalist in the Belvedere Competition, and a major award winner in the Opera Index Vocal Competition.
 The Mario Lanza Institute, the Sergio Franchi Music Foundation, the George London Foundation have given her additional awards.

 Last season she performed in concert with Dmitri Hvorostovsky in Minsk, with Andrea Bocelli in Madison Square Garden, debuted as one of the Costa-Jackson trio of opera-singing sisters in the International Festival “Palaces of St. Petersburg” concerts, and performed at Carnegie Hall and Alice Tully Hall.
 As a resident artist of the Academy of Vocal Arts she has performed Mimi in La Boheme, Marguerite in Faust and the title role in Iolanta.
 Prior to that she performed Amelia in Un Ballo in Maschera and Liza in Tchaikovsky’s Pique Dame and Violetta in La Traviata.
-She has sung with the Delaware Symphony Orchestra and Washington
+6-18-FA

 Simply lovely to watch and hear and has a masterful level of range and control